hartwigmedical/hmftools/sv-linx/README.md

 * svBreakend, svFusion and svDriver

 #### Multi-sample batch mode
-LINX can run in a batch mode where it processes multiple samples at once.
+Linx can run in a batch mode where it processes multiple samples at once.
 In this case it downloads SV and copy number data for each sample from the HMF MySQL database.

 The set of samples to be processed is specified in the 'sample' config value in 1 of 3 ways:
 * a list of samples separated by ','